kammt/MemeAssembly/docs/commands/io-operations.md

     what can I say except !
     what can I say except \n

-    I see this as an absolute win!
+    I see this as an absolute win
 ```
 #### 2. Print the Unicode-Character "😎"
 ```